HectareaGalbis/adp/README.md

 ...
 ```

 First of all, we need to define an adp operation.
-It is actually an `ASDF` operation that inherits from another class and makes some imports and exports.
+It is actually an `ASDF` operation that inherits from another class.

 After this, we can now implement a method using that operation: